Imsurajkr/ILovePod/index.md

-## K8S
+## Hola Mundo
+### Welcome to My kubernetes Jouney

+I am a DevOps engineer at Fiftyfivetech .
+I will share deep dive knowledge of kubernetes which I learned from various sources.

+### Let's start with some basic kubernetes.
 An open-source project that automates the process of deploying and managing multi-container applications at scale.
 Kubernetes came into existence in mid-2014 and in a short span of time grown as an open-source community with engineers from Google, Red Hat, and many other companies contributing to the project.

+A project managed by Cloud Native Computing Foundation.

 ### Major components in Kubernetes

 Now let's checkout some cool important components of k8s.

-A project managed by Cloud Native Computing Foundation.

 - kubeApi Server
 - Kube Scheduler